 At the core of Canfield’s work is creating genuine relationships with other students.
 This past year she took over as chapter president of Best Buddies, serving in leadership and giving back to the organization that welcomed her to campus.
 As president, Canfield facilitates buddy matches by interviewing prospective students to pair with FUTURE students who have similar interests.
 The Best Buddies executive team works in partnership with FUTURE staff to best meet the needs of every student through a thoughtful process that’s extremely thorough to ensure that pairings are successful.

 Canfield and her current buddy McDaniel were matched together in their first year at UT.
 Their shared love of athletics and their bubbly personalities meshed well instantly, and they have stayed together ever since.
-This year, for the first time in UT’s history, students with disabilities were offered invitations to join Panhellenic chapters.
+In fall 2021, for the first time in UT’s history, students with disabilities were offered invitations to join Panhellenic chapters.
 McDaniel participated in sorority recruitment, and Canfield shadowed her during the week-long process, helping her with accommodations as needed and guidance in making her selection.
 McDaniel accepted a bid from Alpha Omicron Pi.

 It was an exciting experience for McDaniel and a little emotional.
 “I cried when I went into the house.
 It was fun joining all the sisters,” she says.